 After working in various small animal practices, Bree began working for the RSPCA Birmingham Animal Hospital in 2004.
 During her time there she gained her PG Dip in Companion Animal Behaviour Counselling.
 In 2015 she moved to the University of Nottingham.

-Samantha’s interests include feline medicine, shelter medicine, infectious disease and veterinary education.
+Her interests include shelter medicine, low-stress handling, imaging and veterinary illustration.

 Laura is a second year accelerated graduate entry vet student at the University of Bristol.
 Prior to starting vet school she spent 10 years working in rehoming shelters and as a veterinary assistant in both charity hospitals and ECC practices.

 Laura is passionate about both animal welfare and education, along with having an interest of some of the more unusual species that seem to be becoming more common as pets (and in practice)!

 Isobel qualified from University College Dublin in 2009 and has worked mostly in charity practice ever since, at Blue Cross and in her current role at Cats Protection as Field Veterinary Officer.
 She is also a regular Street Vet volunteer.

 Isobel’s interests include infectious disease management in shelters, and pragmatic medicine and she is ably assisted at work by her one-eyed rescue cat Bobby.